-Urgent Care Request for Benefits Type of Request for Benefits or Appeal Timing If your request for Benefits is incomplete, the Claims Administrator must notify you within: 24 hours You must then provide completed request for Benefits to the Claims Administrator within: 48 hours after receiving notice of additional information required The Claims Administrator must notify you of the benefit determination within: 72 hours If the Claims Administrator denies your request for Benefits, you must appeal an adverse benefit determination no later than: 180 days after the adverse be determination The Claims Administrator must notify you of the appeal decision within: 72 hours after receiving the appeal
+Urgent Care Request for Benefits Type of Request for Benefits or Appeal Timing If your request for Benefits is incomplete, the Claims Administrator must notify you within: 24 hours ou must then provide completed request for Benefits to the aims Administrator within: 48 hours after renotice of addition information requests.
+The Claims Administrator must notify you of the benefit determination within: 72 hours If the Claims Administrator denies your request for Benefits, you must appeal an adverse benefit determination no later than: 180 days after receiving the adverse benefit determination The Claims Administrator must notify you of the appeal decision within: 72 hours after receiving the appeal

-\You do not need to submit urgent care appeals in writing.
+You do not need to submit urgent care appeals in writing.
 You should call the Claims Administrator as soon as possible to appeal an urgent care request for Benefits.